 A business overdraft can be secured or unsecured.

-A secured overdraft is backed by collateral (security) such as residential or commercial property, vehicles or other assets.
 The reduced risk means that interest rates on secured overdrafts are lower.
 Most lenders will require collateral (e.g. property) for overdraft limits over $300,000.

 An unsecured business overdraft facility doesn't require collateral, making the application quicker, although interest rates on unsecured finance are always higher.
 An unsecured overdraft is the most common option for small businesses as it allows them to access funds instantly without risking existing assets.